Amazon to raise Prime prices in Europe as retailer wrestles with costs

 ($1 = 0.8299 pound)

-(Reporting by Jeffrey Dastin in Palo Alto, Calif.
-Editing by Matthew Lewis)
+(Reporting by Jeffrey Dastin in New York Editing by Matthew Lewis and Deepa Babington)

 ((Jeffrey.Dastin@thomsonreuters.com; +1 424 434 7548;))